Shivam164/Bulletproof/README.md

 # Bulletproof

-An app that can replace EVM with more security, using smart contracts in solidity.
+An Dapp that can replace EVM with more security, using smart contracts in solidity.

 ### Tech Stack Used
 * Solidity